Supplier Code of Conduct

 Financial Records, Money Laundering, and Insider Trading

-All business and commercial dealings are transparently performed and must be accurately recorded in the Supplier’s records.
-Suppliers will not falsify records or misrepresent conditions or practices.
-There must be no actual or attempted participation in financial crime, tax evasion, facilitation of tax evasion, and money laundering and Suppliers will take steps to prevent financial transactions from being used by others to launder money or evade or facilitate the evasion of taxes.
+All business and commercial dealings are transparently performed and must be accurately recorded in the supplier’s records.
+Suppliers must not falsify records or misrepresent conditions or practices.
+There must be no actual or attempted participation in financial crime, tax evasion, facilitation of tax evasion, and money laundering and suppliers shall take steps to prevent financial transactions from being used by others to launder money or evade or facilitate the evasion of taxes.

 Anti-Facilitation of Tax Evasion